Q: What is Amazon WorkSpaces?

 Q: Does WorkSpaces need any Quality of Service configurations to be updated on my network?

-Q: How do I pay for WorkSpaces?
+Q: How does billing work for Amazon WorkSpaces?

-Q: How much does a WorkSpace cost?
+Q: How much does an Amazon WorkSpace cost?

 Please see our pricing page for the latest information.

 Q: Can I pay for my Amazon WorkSpaces by the hour?